pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 2. Edit the following in your `custom-ivs-template.yaml` file:
   - `.metadata.name` is the name of your ClusterImageTemplate.
 Ensure that it does not conflict with the names of packaged templates.
 See [Author your supply chains](../scc/authoring-supply-chains.hbs.md#providing-your-own-templates).
-  - `REGISTRY-SERVER` is the registry server.
+  - `REGISTRY-SERVER` is the registry server which is used for the scan results location.
-  - `REGISTRY-REPOSITORY` is the registry repository.
+  - `REGISTRY-REPOSITORY` is the registry repository which is used for the scan results location.
   - `TRIVY-SCANNER-IMAGE` is the location of your Trivy scanner CLI image
   - `.metadata.annotations.'app-scanning.apps.tanzu.vmware.com/scanner-name'` is the scanner image name reported in the Tanzu Developer Portal, formerly Tanzu Application Platform GUI.